dotsmesh/dotsmesh-host-docker/README.md

 ## Updates

-It's recommended you rebuild the container to get the latest Alpine, NGINX, and PHP updates.
+It's recommended you rebuild the container regularly to get the latest Alpine, NGINX, and PHP updates.
 The Dots Mesh software will auto-update (if enabled from the admin panel).

 ## Supported architectures
 linux/amd64, linux/arm64, linux/386, linux/arm/v7, linux/arm/v6